 - Monastiri beach near Paros Park.

-You can check this article for more information about beaches in Paros.
+This article has more information about the main beaches in Paros.

 Nearby Attractions – Naoussa